top of page

 Place the lid on top of the jar and add the ring.
 Tighten the ring to fingertip tight.

-Process in a boiling water bath for 20 minutes if at sea level.
+Process in a boiling water bath canner for 20 minutes if at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

-Once your jars have completed processing, use the jar lifter to remove them from the boiling water bath canner.
-Space the jars about an inch apart on the counter for 24 hours to cool and completely seal.
+Once your jars have completed processing, take off the lid, turn off the heat and allow them to cool for 5 minutes.
+Then, remove the jars and space them about an inch apart on a heat resistant surface for 24 hours to cool and completely seal.

 If your jar did not seal, then place it in the refrigerator and use it immediately.